-The Marketing Office is responsible for many of the College's official printed and electronic publications, including the campus website, the College Handbook, Undergraduate Catalog, Graduate Catalog, publications for Commencement, Honors Convocation and Academic Convocation and a variety of printed pieces for campus offices.
-The staff also produces the College's admissions and fundraising materials and helps to implement its marketing and branding initiatives.
+The Marketing Office is responsible for many of SUNY Cortland's official printed and electronic publications, including the campus website, the SUNY Cortland Handbook, Undergraduate Catalog, Graduate Catalog, publications for Commencement, Honors Convocation and Academic Convocation and a variety of printed pieces for campus offices.
+The staff also produces the university's admissions and fundraising materials and helps to implement its marketing and branding initiatives.